In 2022, having an online presence for your restaurant business is essential.

 Make sure the information is spelled the same and is displayed in the same format.

 Otherwise, it might confuse users and make you untrustworthy for search engines.

 7. Add Your Restaurant On Popular Review Platforms And Business Directories

-Once you’ve covered your bases with Google My Business, Yelp, and TripAdvisor, it’s time to research additional directories and websites where you can list your restaurant.
+Once you’ve covered your bases with Google Business Profile, Yelp, and TripAdvisor, it’s time to research additional directories and websites where you can list your restaurant.

 Some of these will help you get a valuable backlink, but all will expose you to new customers.

 For example, Bing might not be as popular as Google, but it’s worth adding your restaurant to Bing Places.

 Here are other websites where you should add your restaurant to boost off-page SEO: